How to Become an Appraiser in Virginia

 Governing Agency

-Good to Know: FAQs for how to become an appraiser in Virginia
+FAQs about how to become an appraiser in Virginia

 Should I get my Virginia appraiser license?

 Becoming an appraiser in Virginia can be a smart career choice.
 It’s low-risk and affordable.
-Your services are always needed, especially for things like estate planning or divorce settlements, even during slow real estate markets.
+Your services are always needed, even during slow real estate markets, especially for things like estate planning or divorce settlements.
 This gives you the freedom to control your income and set your own schedule.

 How long does it take to become an appraiser in Virginia?

-McKissock provides livestreaming courses for interactive learning, as well as self-paced options that you can access on your schedule!
+McKissock provides livestream courses for interactive learning, as well as self-paced options that you can access at your convenience!

 Helpful resources: